zekissel/balance-book/README.md

 2. To connect to live data, Plaid and US financial institutions require the Plaid client to register for OAuth access (OAuth allows for this application to initiate logins to your private bank).
 To register for OAuth access, proceed through the checklist found <a href='https://dashboard.plaid.com/settings/compliance/us-oauth-institutions'/>here</a>.
 - Required actions:

-  - applyi for Production access (this will be necessary after June 20 anyways)
+  - apply for Production access

   - configure application display information (not necessary that you provide identical information, but you may use the icon at ./src-tauri/icons/app-icon.png and brand color #739D88; it is necessary that you provide a unique application name)